Nepiki/Guides/Pokemon-Pinball:-Ruby-&-Sapphire.md

 ***

 Thank you for reading my guide.
 I hope it was helpful!
 If you have any feedback, additional tips or corrections, you can contact me through RA [here](https://retroachievements.org/user/Gemyma).
 Shout out to BahamutVoid's [Challenge League 2022](https://retroachievements.org/viewtopic.php?t=15128&o=0) for giving me a reason to write all this.
+Images linked from [RetroAchievements](https://retroachievements.org/), [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) and [Serebii](https://www.serebii.net/).

 I've sunk many, _many_ hours into this game over the years, long before I discovered RetroAchievements.
 I hope you enjoy it as much as I have.